PRESSURE COOKER CHOCOLATE CHEESECAKE — Rich, decadent chocolate cheesecake with a chocolate crumb crust, cooked to perfection in your Instant Pot.

 - To make the crust, combine the chocolate cookie crumbs and melted butter.
 Press into the bottom of the prepared pan.
 Place pan in freezer while you make the filling.

 - With an electric mixer, beat the cream cheese and both sugars until well combined.
-Add eggs and egg whites, one at a time.
+Add eggs and egg yolks, one at a time.
 Stir in sour cream.

 - Add vanilla, salt and flour.
 Mix until creamy, scraping down the bowl often.
 Stir in the melted chocolate until smooth.